 On top of that, you would need to bag those cloth diapers and carry them around until you get home.

 Hopefully, you can contain the smell from spreading all over your car or worst, within the radius of other people’s smell radar!

 5. You CAN’T avoid not touching poop

-Just like disposable diapers, you will encounter a day where you’ll unintentionally touch, *gasp*, poop!
+Just like disposable diapers, you will encounter a day where you’ll unintentionally touch, poop!
 Except with cloth diapers.
 You see, with cloth diapers, you have to scoop out the poop and dump it into the toilet.
 YIKES!
-Let’s just hope it’s not diarrhea.
+Yup, your hands will get all up in that.

 To get a little overview of some of these cons of using cloth diapers, check out this youtube video made by Motherhood Vlogger, Laina!

 Despite the cons having some pretty stinky negatives, it’s also important we break down the benefits of cloth diapers before totally tossing them aside.